Russia scraps law enforcement deal with Washington

 Moscow is unhappy with a law passed by the United States last year imposing sanctions on alleged Russian human rights abusers.
 It has responded with a bill imposing similar measures and banning the adoption of Russian children by U.S. families.

-The agreement on cooperation in law enforcement and drug control, the statement said, outlined financial assistance provided by the United States for Russian law enforcement and narcotics control programs.
+The agreement on cooperation in law enforcement and drug control, the statement said, outlined financial assistance provided by the United States for Russian law enforcement and narcotics control programmes.

 Russia's Foreign Ministry has been ordered to inform U.S. authorities, the statement said.
 The U.S. Embassy in Moscow declined immediate comment.